 National Employee Benefit Services charges $775 for the setup plus $100/year for maintaining the document.
 Full administration including one distribution and one 1099-R per year comes in under $500 per year.

-Employee Fiduciary does not include non-Roth after-tax contributions in its individual 401k plans but it does in its full-service 401k administration at $1,500 per year plus 0.08% of plan assets.
+Employee Fiduciary includes non-Roth after-tax contributions in custom individual 401k plans.
+They charge $500/year in base administration fees plus 0.08% of plan assets.

-Ascensus charges $195 a year for document compliance services only.
+Ascensus charges $205 a year for document compliance services only.
 It doesn’t include administration.
+You still need to hire an administrator.
 Call 866-604-7402.
 Hat tip to Rox on the Bogleheads investment forums.

-I went with Ascensus because I’m comfortable with administering the plan myself (I’m a Certified Employee Benefits Specialist).
+I went with Ascensus because I’m comfortable with administering the plan myself.
 While I was at it, I also enabled in-plan Roth rollover, which I may do in the future.
 I’m keeping my assets at Fidelity in separate FBO accounts for each participant and money type.
 For a rundown of the steps I took in doing it through Fidelity, see Executing Mega Backdoor Roth In Solo 401k.

-Readers not familiar with how to administer a 401k plan should go with a TPA for only a few hundred dollars more per year.
+Readers not familiar with how to administer a 401k plan should go with a TPA for a modest cost.
+Laws and regulations are complex.
+There are many ways to mess up.
+Get professional help if you’d like to pursue this option.